metamn/react/content/blog/scalable-web-user-interfaces/index.md

 Narrowing down scalability to web user interfaces reduces the complexity of the problem.
 Hopefuly to a level one can comprehend, can study, and present the findings in a compact way.

-## Scalability in web user interfaces
+## Scalability in _uniform_ web user interfaces

-This special context renders a few general scalability issues pointless.

-For example, on product speed
+Web design and development started thirty years ago.
+Since then it went through three major iterations.

+The last iteration &mdash; web components &mdash; is pretty recent, widespread and production ready.
+Among other advantages, web components help creating uniform web interfaces, aka. design systems.

+This study will focus on scalable design systems.
+General web user interface scalability, or scalability of component libraries is left for another occasion.

+## Design systems